corona-warn-app/cwa-documentation/solution_architecture.md

     </details>

-3. **No date information** - the user indicates that he/she has symptoms but declines to provide any date information
+3. **No date information** - the user has symptoms but declines to provide any date information

     <details>
     <summary>Figure 19: Determine DSOS for 'No date information'</summary>